 Before any timepiece becomes worthy to be called a true Alpina sports watch, it undergoes a series of rigorous tests to ensure precision, aesthetic appearance, and conformity with Alpina’s standards.
 Throughout the stages of watch production, each watch is being subjected to tests that determine if it will stand real life and extreme sports conditions.

 Alpina watches stand out from others is because of its superior quality that is achieved through the company’s unwavering dedication to excellence.

 There are no shortcuts in production.
 Each one has to undergo the meticulous quality control process in order to ensure that the watch is as perfect as it could be, down to the tiniest part.
-Doing these are Alpinist watchmakers who underwent extensive training in the chosen area of expertise.
-These Alpinist are not just ordinary employees.
-They are artisans who are also passionate about watchmaking.
+Alpinist watchmakers who have undergone extensive training in the chosen area of expertise are responsible for the testing.
+These Alpinist are not just ordinary employees, they are artisans who are also passionate about watchmaking.
 As a result, each Alpina timepiece is a labor of love.

 Tested in Every Step